oracle-livelabs/security/data-safe/events/events.md

 10. Click **Close**.

-## Task 7: Generate a Comparison report for Security Assessment
+## Task 7: Generate a Comparison report for User Assessment

 After you generate a comparison report, if there is security drift (which there should be because you made changes on the database), the Events service should trigger an email notification.

-1. With the latest security assessment displayed, under **Resources** on the left, click **Compare with Baseline**.
+1. With the latest user assessment displayed, under **Resources** on the left, click **Compare with Baseline**.
 Oracle Data Safe automatically begins processing the comparison.

 2. When the comparison operation is completed, scroll down and review the **Comparison** report.